RubiconInternational/gulp-mean-seed/README.md

     $ cd angularSeedApp
     $ gulp serve

+## Context
+This project was originally built for my co-workers who wanted to see how I structure a full-stack JS application.
+It is fairly opinionated and contains things like `dependency injection namespaceing` that will probably be confusing without an explanation.

 ## What's next

 in the following release I aim to include test framework integrations as well as